wp-plugins/jquery-archive-list-widget/readme.txt

 * Show number of posts: display how many post are published in the year or in the month.
 * Show posts under months:  show post's title under months.
 * Intially expand current year: expands current year at home screen.
+* Exclude categories: Select the categories to exclude.

 == Frequently Asked Questions ==